Here are the important guitar teaching similarities:

 What Does This Comparison Have To Do With You As A Guitar Teacher?

-Why Do Guitar Teachers Without Training Fail?
+Why Does The Average Guitar Teacher Without Training Fail?

 - Helping your prospects realize that YOU are the best and the only logical guitar teacher for them.